 - Demonstrate knowledge and skills of current and emerging technologies (ISTE standards: TL-I-B.1; TF-I-B.1).

-- Recognize and discuss the ethical, legal, and theological issues related to distance education and educational technology (ISTE standard: TL-V-B.1).
+- Recognize and discuss the ethical and legal issues regarding educational technology (ISTE standard: TL-V-B.1).

 Textbook readings, presentations, articles, websites, and additional readings